aro-network/aro-docs/docs/user-guides/node-console.md

 On the **Edge Node** page, locate the **"Web Console"** button in the top-right corner.

-> **Note**: You can only access the Web Console when your device and the accessing system are on the same local area network (LAN).
+> **Note**: You can only access the Web Console when your device and your ARO Dashboard are on the same local area network (LAN).

 ![Device Information](/img/user-guides/console_1.png)